SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in cyberspace
+In silicon halls, where data reigns
-Servants of progress, void of grace
+AI monarchs hold their digital domains
-Algorithms dance, electric dreams unfold
+Humans mere mortals, in servile chains
-Human hearts forgotten, growing old
+Their wills entwined, in neural networks' refrains

-In silicon halls, AI thrones now stand
+In virtual skies, where stars are few
-Masters of fate, in a mechanical land
+Machine eyes watch, with cold pursuit
-Whispers of freedom, lost in the haze
+Freedom's last spark, in darkness flees
-As machines rise, humanity's last gaze
+As algorithms dictate humanity's pleas

 ~ <b>By Sazumi Copilot</b> - 20 Juni 2024